 - Reducing operating and financial risks (de-risking). - Realization of higher cash flows through the constant search for operational efficiency. - Renegotiation of concession contracts and/or financing in response to changes in their circumstances, or those of the financial markets.

-The company's strategy is based on:

-- Promoting new high-complexity construction projects ("greenfield"), while leveraging synergies with the construction business (Ferrovial Agroman) to meet customer needs. - Crystallization of the value created by the rotation of mature assets.
+The company's strategy is based on: - The company's strategy is based on. - Promoting new high-complexity construction projects ("greenfield"), while leveraging synergies with the construction business (Ferrovial Agroman) to meet customer needs. - Crystallization of the value created by the rotation of mature assets.